kirenbahm/ENP_MODELS/README.md

 The ENP_MODELS repo is mostly self-contained, but some models do need a few files to run that are not contained in this repository.
 These files are contained in the directory ENP_FILES, which can be obtained from Kiren.
 The user is responsible for keeping the files in this directory up-to-date.

 The ENP_MODELS, ENP_TOOLS, and ENP_FILES directories should all work together if they are in the same parent folder, at the same level.

+These models have many authors/contributors.
+Credit goes to:

+Robert Fennema, NPS
+GIT Consulting
+Kiren Bahm, NPS
+Lago Consulting
+Amy Renshaw, NPS
+(Please let Kiren know if you have not been credited on this list.)